-The primary geotechnical property controlling the bearing capacity and compressibility of the soils bearing the applied loads is the shear strength of the clay soil.
+The primary geotechnical property controlling the bearing capacity and compressibility of the soils bearing the applied loads is the shear strength of the natural clay soil soils.
 Based on 2 feet of cut or fill and a shallow foundation bearing at a depth of 3 feet below exterior or adjacent grades, the applied foundation load on a shallow foundation up to 4 feet wide will be distributed through the 8 to 12 feet of soil generally beneath the footing.
-PSI believes the shear strength of the soils in this zone ranges from 1,500 psf to 1,800 psf, with shear strength exceeding 2,500 psf in the shale and auger refusal materials.
+PSI believes the shear strength of the soils in this zone ranges from 1,000 psf to 2,100 psf, with shear strength exceeding 2,500 psf in the clayey sand zones.
 PSI anticipates that an engineered fill placed as recommend in this report would have a minimum shear strength of 1,800 psf.
+PSI believes the shear strength as represented by a friction angle in the clayey sand soils in this zone ranges from approximately 35 to 40 degrees.
 This shear strength is considered "undrained" or a "total stress" parameter and will be used in conjunction with other physical and geometric parameters to calculate an allowable bearing capacity.